Alto-Browser/FakeMacWindowButtons/README.md

-# Fake MacOS Window Buttons for UI Versitility
+# Fake MacOS Window Buttons
 Fake MacOS Traffic Light buttons for more adaptable designs (like a floating sidebar with MacOS buttons)